 Below are the most common questions travellers ask about entering and staying in Bali under the updated 2025 requirements.

-Most nationalities, including Australians, can obtain a Visa on Arrival (VoA) or apply for an electronic VoA before travel.
-It allows a 30-day stay, extendable once for another 30 days.
+Most nationalities including Australians can get a Visa on Arrival at the airport.
+Applying for an e-VoA online before travel allows you to use the automated e-gates and skip the queue.
+Both allow a 30-day stay, extendable once to a total of 60 days.
 You’ll need a passport valid for six months and a confirmed onward or return ticket.

 No. The All Indonesia e-Arrival Card includes all health and customs declarations, so there’s no need for additional paperwork such as the old SATUSEHAT form.